Draws Made Simple - How to Hit a Draw

 What's the best way to learn how to hit a draw?

-To learn how to hit a draw, there are a few tips you should keep in mind.
+To learn how to hit a draw in golf, there are a few tips you should keep in mind.
 First, it's critical you understand the impact conditions necessary to produce a draw.
 These are outlined in the above article.
 You'll need a clubface that is closed to your swing path at impact.
 You can practice this by imagine hitting a tennis forehand.
 This will get you started in learning how to hit a draw.
 Consider aiming your feet and shoulders right of the target at setup (for right-handers) and feeling like your swing path goes to the right in your swing.
 If you're having trouble doing this, consider using our Alignment Disc and Padded Alignment Rods to feel this.
 Once you get the hang of it, you can start hitting longer and longer clubs.
 Pretty soon, you'll be hitting high, bomb draws with driver!
 Above all, remember to practice consistently and be patient with yourself as you develop the ability to hit a draw.

-How Much does clubface angle at impact affect the ball's starting direction?
+How much does clubface angle at impact affect the ball's starting direction?

 For full shots, club face direction at impact is responsible for 75-95% of the ball's initial starting direction.